Boritech-Solutions/PyEarthworm/README.md

 ### Procedure

-These commands take place in the PyEW directory (and having sourced the EW enviorment!):
+These commands take place in the PyEarthWorm directory (and having sourced the EW enviorment!):

     $ cd src/
     $ python setup.py build_ext -i